x213212/RubikCuber/README.md

 level:?
 !! only last function have comment!!
-# How to use finish correctly like Ninja?
+# How to finish correctly like Ninja?
 ```c#
    public void findans()
     {